Children as young as 14 are becoming addicted to e-cigarettes – Daily Telegraph

-“Children as young as 14 are becoming addicted to e-Cigarettes, the head of Britain’s biggest addiction center has said.
+“Children as young as 14 are becoming addicted to e-Cigarettes, the head of Britain’s biggest addiction clinic has said.

 John Dicey, chief executive of Allen Carr’s Easyway which has 35 centers around the UK, said there has been a steep rise in the past year of young people seeking help on how to quit vaping.

 “We have noticed a sharp increase in the last half of 2018 and first quarter of 2019 in the number of inquiries from youngsters – and their parents – who took up vaping in their early teens and now wish to quit,” he said.